Hungarian Wirehaired Vizsla

 HWV’s can be long living – sometimes to 13 or 14 years old, and often appear to be a young dog until about 10!

 Hip dysplasia is a problem and all breeding stock should be tested prior to mating.
 The breed has had cases of Entropian and Ectropian and sensitive skin.
 More recently urate stone disorder has been found in the breed.
-In order to encourage breeders to test for this condition the Hungarian Wirehaired Vizsla Association is offering a refund on the cost of testing.
 For more information see the HUU link below.